Presented by Tracy Levine, MSW, LCSW

 Psychologists.
 This program, when attended in its entirety, is available for 7.5 continuing education credits.
+The Chicago School of Professional Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Chicago School of Professional Psychology maintains responsibility for this program and its content.
 The Chicago School of Professional Psychology is committed to accessibility and non-discrimination in its continuing education activities.
 The Chicago School of Professional Psychology is also committed to conducting all activities in conformity with the American Psychological Association’s Ethical Principles for Psychologists.
 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.
 If program content becomes stressful, participants are encouraged to process these feelings during discussion periods.
-If participants have special needs, we will attempt to accommodate them.
-Please address questions, concerns and any complaints to [email protected].
-There is no commercial support for this program nor are there any relationships between the CE Sponsor, presenting organization, presenter, program content, research, grants, or other funding that could reasonably be construed as conflicts of interest.

 Counselors/Clinical Counselors.
 This program, when attended in its entirety, is available 7.5 hours of continuing education.
 The Chicago School of Professional Psychology is licensed by the Illinois Department of Financial and Professional Regulation (IDFPR) to provide continuing education programming for counselors and clinical counselors.
 License Number: 197.000159

 Social Workers.
 This program, when attended in its entirety, is available for 7.5 hours of continuing education.
 The Chicago School of Professional Psychology is licensed by the Illinois Department of Financial and Professional Regulation (IDFPR) to provide continuing education programming for social workers.
 License Number: 159.001036